 Operational work is a term defined by the Planning Act 2016.
 It refers to work, other than building work or plumbing or drainage work, that affects a premises or the use of a premises.
 The range of these works may include excavating or filling, clearing vegetation, road works and infrastructure.

 Properly Made Application

-All Operational Works applications must meet the requirements of the Sustainable Planning Act 2009 (SPA) for your application to be considered properly made.
+All Operational Works applications must meet the requirements of the Planning Act 2016 for your application to be considered properly made.
 If your application does not meet the criteria, Council will not commence assessment.

 The following must be submitted to Council in order for your application to be considered Properly Made:

-- IDAS forms - Forms 1 & 6 (Note: Other forms may be applicable, dependent on the type of application)
+- DA Form 1 - (Note: Other forms may be applicable, dependent on the type of application)

 - All associated and applicable plans and documents

 - Bill of Quantities certified by an RPEQ

 - Application Fee in accordance with Council's Fees and Charges

 (Please refer to the Amendment Table to see changes from previous certification reports.)